FrMnJ/hotel-etl/README.md

 3. **ETL 3: Prediction on New Data**
    - Load the trained model and process new bookings.
-   - Predict cancellation probability and store results.
+   - Predict cancellations and store results.

 ## 🔹 Data Exploration
 Before building the ETL pipeline, we perform **Exploratory Data Analysis (EDA)** to understand the dataset.
 Key questions include: